Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + Analysis involves understanding the nature of the threat, its origin, its current reach and scope, and its potential trajectory.
 + Prioritization involves assessing the potential impact of the threat on the organization’s operations and data.

 #### STEP 5.
-Incident Response (Containment)
+Containment
-+ The goal of the fifth step is to contain and mitigate the damages that have already been caused.
++ The objective of the fifth step is to contain and mitigate the damages that have already been caused.
-+ The response could involve various actions such as disabling a user/service/machine account, shutting-down or isolating affected systems, blocking malicious IP addresses, forcing an MFA check, or removing malware from the network.
++ The response could involve various actions such as:
+  + lock compromised or malicious user/service/machine accounts
+  + shut-down or isolate affected systems
+  + block malicious external/internal IP addresses, domains and URLs
+  + block malicious senders/domains on emails
+  + quarantine files
+  + disable system services
+  + force an MFA check
+  + rotate passwords
+  + patch a vulnerability
+  + ...
-+ A cyber incident response plan outlines the processes that the organization’s cybersecurity incident response team (CSIRT) follows once it detects an attack or data breach.
++ The cyber incident response plan should outline the containment procedures (playbook) that the CSIRT team must follow for each type incidents / cyber attacks.

-#### STEP 5.
-Remediation
-+ Remediation involves identifying the incident’s root cause and repairing any damage caused by the threat.
-+ This could involve tasks like rotating passwords, patching vulnerabilities, hardening systems, recovering lost data, or reinstalling compromised software and systems.

 #### STEP 6.
-Recovery
-+ Recovery involves restoring business operations to normal and addressing any residual effects of the threat.
+Eradication
++ The objective of the sixth step is to eradicate the threat and .
++ This step could involve various actions such as:
+  + remove malicious user/service/machine accounts
+  + remove malicious files, services, registry keys, ...
+  + remove rogue network device
+  + revoke authentication credentials (e.g. certificates, tokens, keys)
+  + ...
++ The cyber incident response plan should outline the eradication procedures (playbook) that the CSIRT team must follow for each type incidents / cyber attacks.

 #### STEP 7.
+Recovery and remediation
++ Recovery involves restoring business operations to normal, repairing any damage and addressing any residual effects of the threat.
++ This step could involve various actions such as:
+  + restore data from backup tapes
+  + recover lost data using forensic tool (if no backup)
+  + reinstall software and systems from (safe) backup images
+  + unlock legitimate user/service/machine accounts
+  + application & systems hardening
+  + patch vulnerabilitie
+  + upgrade software and OS versions
+  + ...

+#### STEP 8.
 Lessons Learned
 + Learning involves conducting a post-incident analysis to understand what went wrong and how to prevent similar incidents in the future through process, technology and tools, and improved procedures.

 #### Some best practices for effective TDIR